-"Many student loan borrowers have received some relief in recent years, as the U.S. Department of Education paused student loan payments and collections on most federal student loans in March 2020 due to the coronavirus pandemic.
-And while it's been extended multiple times, that suspension is only temporary," U.S. News & World Report reports.
+"Many student loan borrowers received some relief when the U.S. Department of Education paused payments, collections and interest on most federal student loans in March 2020 due to the coronavirus pandemic," U.S. News & World Report writes.

 NASFAA's "Notable Headlines" section highlights media coverage of financial aid to help members stay up to date with the latest news.
 Articles included under the notable headlines section are not written by NASFAA, but rather by external sources.
 Inclusion in Today's News does not imply endorsement of the material or guarantee the accuracy of information presented.